binux/pyspider/docs/tutorial/HTML-and-CSS-Selector.md

         }
 ```

-Note that, `CSS Selector helper` may not always work (directors and starts have same pattern).
+Note that, `CSS Selector helper` may not always work (directors and starts have a same pattern).
 You can write selector pattern manually with tools like [Chrome Dev Tools](https://developer.chrome.com/devtools):

 ![inspect element](imgs/inspect_element.png)

-You doesn't need to write every ancestral elements in selector pattern, only the elements which can differentiate with not needed elements, is enough.
+You doesn't need to write every ancestral element in selector pattern, only the elements which can differentiate with not needed elements, is enough.
 However, it needs experience on scraping or Web developing to know which attribute is important, can be used as locator.
 You can also test CSS Selector in the JavaScript Console by using `$$` like `$$('div[itemprop="director"] span[itemprop="name"]')`

 Running
 -------